apollographql/apollo-server/docs/source/integrations/middleware.md

 When you pass your app to `applyMiddleware`, Apollo Server automatically configures various middleware (including body parsing, the GraphQL Playground frontend, and CORS support), so you don't need to apply them with a mechanism like `app.use`.

 > **Note:** When integrating with hapi, call `applyMiddleware` with `await`.

+### Dynamic schema routing

+See [Schema Routing](./schema-routing) for information on how to switch the schema on a per-request basis.